tofnoob/tofnoob.github.io/weapons/zero.md

 ![Team Comp 1](images/zero_tc1.png)

 In this team:
-1. Fiona is an off field buffer
+1. Fiona is an off field buffer.
-2. Brevey is an off field healer
+2. Brevey is an off field healer.
-3. Zero is the on field buffer
+3. Zero is the on field buffer.

 ![Team Comp 2](images/zero_tc2.png)

 In this team:
-1. Zero is the on field buffer
+1. Zero is the on field buffer.
-2. Lyra is an off field buffer
+2. Lyra is an off field buffer.
-3. Grey Fox is an off field buffer
+3. Grey Fox is an off field buffer.

 ![Team Comp 3](images/zero_tc3.png)

 In this team:
-1. Fiona is an off field buffer
+1. Fiona is an off field buffer.
-2. Lyria is an off field buffer
+2. Lyria is an off field buffer.
-3. Zero is the on field buffer
+3. Zero is the on field buffer.

-### Trait options

-- If you are using Grey Fox in a team with Zero, then it's better to equip Grey Fox's trait

----

 ## Advancements